silverwind/versions/README.md

    files                  Files to do version replacement in.
 The nearest package.json and package-lock.json
                           will always be included unless the -P argument is given
   Options:
-    -b, --base <version>  Base version to use.
-Default is parsed from the nearest package.json -c, --command <cmd>   Run a command after files are updated but before git commit and tag -d, --date [<date>]   Replace dates in format YYYY-MM-DD with current or given date -r, --replace <str>   Additional replacement in the format "s#regexp#replacement#flags" -P, --packageless     Do not include package.json and package-lock.json unless explicitely given -g, --gitless         Do not create a git commit and tag -a, --all             Add all changed files to the commit instead of only the ones modified by this tool -p, --prefix          Prefix git tags with a "v" character -m, --message <str>   Custom tag and commit message, can be given multiple times.
-The token _VER_ is available in these messages to fill in the new version -C, --changelog       Generate a changelog since the base version tag or if absent, the latest tag, which will be appended to the tag and commit messages -v, --version         Print the version
+    -a, --all             Add all changed files to the commit instead of only the ones modified by this tool -b, --base <version>  Base version to use.
+Default is parsed from the nearest package.json -C, --changelog       Generate a changelog since the base version tag or if absent, the latest tag -c, --command <cmd>   Run a command after files are updated but before git commit and tag -d, --date [<date>]   Replace dates in format YYYY-MM-DD with current or given date -g, --gitless         Do not perform any git action like creating commit and tag -h, --help            Print this help
-    -h, --help            Print this help
+    -m, --message <str>   Custom tag and commit message.
+The token _VER_ is available to fill the new version -P, --packageless     Do not include package.json and package-lock.json unless explicitely given -p, --prefix          Prefix git tags with a "v" character -r, --replace <str>   Additional replacement in the format "s#regexp#replacement#flags" -v, --version         Print the version

   Examples:
     $ versions patch